 - Drain pineapple, reserving juice.
 Set aside 1 cup pineapple and 6 tablespoons juice; refrigerate remaining pineapple and juice for another use.
 Dissolve bouillon in water.
 In a small bowl, combine the cornstarch, brown sugar, vinegar, soy sauce, bouillon and reserved juice until smooth; set aside.

-- In a large skillet, saute the onion and green pepper in butter.
+- In a large skillet, saute the onion and green pepper in margarine.
 Stir cornstarch mixture; stir into skillet.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Add the hot dogs and reserved pineapple; cook until heated through.
 Serve over rice.
 Yield: 3 servings.

 Originally published as Sweet-Sour Franks in Quick Cooking March/April 2004, p51